RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>27</sup> But those mine enemies, which would not that I should reign over them, bring hither, and slay [them] before me.
 <sup>28</sup> And when he had thus spoken, he went before, ascending up to Jerusalem.
 <sup>29</sup> And it came to pass, when he was come nigh to Bethphage and Bethany, at the mount called [the mount] of Olives, he sent two of his disciples,
-<sup>30</sup> Saying, Go ye into the village over against [you]; in the which at your entering ye shall find a colt tied, whereon yet never man sat : loose him, and bring [him hither].
+<sup>30</sup> Saying, Go ye into the village over against [you]; in the which at your entering ye shall find a colt tied, whereon yet never man sat: loose him, and bring [him hither].
 <sup>31</sup> And if any man ask you, Why do ye loose [him]? thus shall ye say unto him, Because the Lord hath need of him.
 <sup>32</sup> And they that were sent went their way, and found even as he had said unto them.
 <sup>33</sup> And as they were loosing the colt, the owners thereof said unto them, Why loose ye the colt?